Recreating an Early Roman Feast – Push for Pennsic 2004

 The Roman Meal Structure

-Many dishes in this feast reflect the rich culinary heritage of Rome, based on texts such as Apicius and other classical sources.
-While some historical accuracy was interpreted through available ingredients and constraints, the feast preserved the spirit and flavors of ancient Roman cuisine.
+Many dishes in this feast reflect the rich culinary heritage of Rome, inspired by texts such as Apicius and other classical sources.
+Some historical accuracy was necessarily interpreted through available ingredients, modern safety expectations, and the realities of cooking for a large event, but the goal was to preserve the spirit, flavor, and structure of an ancient Roman meal.

 Gustum